Cookie consent

 Wait for callback: This setting assumes that the response to the initial request is ignored and the integration waits for a request from an external service to the polling callback URL provided by Cutover.
 This callback URL is automatically generated when provided in the “Outbound payload” as described in the “Custom Integration variables“ section of the Request page.

-Polling interval
+Polling interval and retries

 Polling interval in seconds: Defines the number of seconds elapsed between each execution of the polling request.
-The default is set to 10 seconds (although this can be longer), however it cannot be under 1 second.
+The default is set to 30 seconds (although this can be longer), however it cannot be under 1 second.
 This option displays if you selected Synchronous as a Response handling option.

 XML to JSON conversion